-- 378. The protection offered by section 91 does not apply where the encumbered property is property that is required by RSP Rules to be identified by an identifying number, such as a vehicle identity number (VIN).
-It also does not apply where (although not required) the property is permitted to be, and is, identified by such a number.
+- 384. The protection offered by section 91 makes different provision in respect of encumbered property that is required by RSP Rules to be identified by an identifying number, such as a vehicle identity number (VIN).
 Any person intending to acquire such an asset could readily obtain information about the pledge by searching the statutory pledges record against the VIN.
-As such a number would not change, it should not be the subject of a supervening inaccuracy (and any initial inaccuracy would be seriously misleading under section 92, meaning that no pledge was created over it). - 379.
+The expectation is that where the use of such numbers is mandated, they should be the primary means of searching as they ought to be the most reliable.
+As such a number would not change, it would not be the subject of a supervening inaccuracy unless the register malfunctioned (and any initial inaccuracy would be seriously misleading under section 92, meaning that no pledge was created over it). - 385.
 There are a number of things a person could do to satisfy the section's requirements to be in good faith and to take reasonable care.
 However, if they have failed to carry out a search of the register in respect of their purchase then they will not meet this test.
 The inaccuracy will have been irrelevant to their decision to purchase if they did not consult the register.
 This does not mean, though, that consulting the register will always be enough on its own.
 If the person has reason to be suspicious of the information on the register, they might be expected to make further enquiries.